gilgoldzweig/Kotlinify/README.md

  LocationObject

- @JsonIgnoreUnknown //A new annotation to make it easier to use jackson data class LocationObject(val locationText: String, val locationCoordinates: Array<Double>)
+ @JsonIgnoreUnknown //A new annotation to make it easier to use jackson  instad of @JsonIgnoreProperties(ignoreUnknown = true) data class LocationObject(val locationText: String, val locationCoordinates: Array<Double>)
 ```